 I recognize that more than a few viewers find the film slow and solemn, but I don’t think the show is at all pretentious.
 The trappings of the criminal yakuza culture aren’t there just for window dressing.
 We’re drawn into a different world where people of honor stand behind their words, and where the empty words ‘I take full responsibility’ must be backed up with ritualized action.

 It was also amazing in 1975 to see top-quality Japanese sword fighting action, perhaps for the first time in a mainstream American movie.
-In terms of dynamics and violence, Japanese genre pictures had been way ahead of us for years.
+In terms of dynamics and violence, Japanese genre pictures had been ahead of us for years.
 The Yakuza was filmed with a Japanese crew through the Toei Company.
-Everything we see has precision, authenticity and a razor-sharp edge.
-U.S. Japanese co-productions were often disastrous, but we’re told that Pollack and his Japanese associates got on well.
+Everything we see is precise, authentic and razor-sharp.
+U.S. — Japanese co-productions were often disastrous, but we’re told that Pollack and his Japanese associates got on well.

 The Yakuza isn’t the first movie to mix American and Japanese gangsters.
 Its central premise betters Sam Fuller’s House of Bamboo.
 That exciting but rather nonsensical crime saga is about a criminal band of ex-Army GI’s operating in downtown Tokyo.
 Not only would the Americans stick out like sore thumbs, they wouldn’t last a week against the highly developed postwar yakuza.